ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 rotated = rectangle(10, 20, 45)
 ```

-And this is because in Python, defining a function with the same name overwrites the previous definiton.
+And this is because in Python, defining a function with the same name overwrites the previous definition.

 ------
 <!-- .slide: data-background-image="images/multipledispatch-pypi.png"-->